ShardBytes/shardcore/README.md

 - then install and use build status plugin https://plugins.jenkins.io/embeddable-build-status

+## Setup gradle
+- get gradle bin
+- extract in `/opt/gradle` or something so bin is in there
+- ln-s that faggt to `/usr/local/bin`

 ## Jenkins setup and stuff
 - install https://wiki.jenkins.io/display/JENKINS/Installing+Jenkins+on+Ubuntu
 - setup with 8080 (open port ufw)